Liquids and Complex Fluids Group

 - personal care

 Liquids and complex fluids are poorly addressed in the traditional undergraduate curriculum.
-We inform postgraduate education, in graduate schools working across disciplines, for example.
+We inform postgraduate education, for example, in graduate schools working across disciplines.

 Group physics prize

 This award is given biennially to an exceptional scientist, in the early stages of their career, working in the broadly defined area of Liquids and Complex Fluids.

 - Newsletter, February 2022 (PDF, 638KB)